-eduCORE currently has MA research students funded under IT Carlow’s President’s Fellowship Award.
+eduCORE currently has MA research students funded under SETU Carlow’s President’s Fellowship Award.

 - Current Postgraduate Research Projects